pactflow/docs.pactflow.io/website/docs/docs/user-interface/can-i-deploy.md

 &nbsp;

 **1 -**
-UI selectors for performing can-i-deploy command, where you can choose your application from the application list, the application version and the deployment target.
+UI selectors for performing can-i-deploy query, where you can choose your application from the application list, the application version and the deployment target.
 For more information, check [Selectors](/#Selectors) section.

 **2 -**
 A list of messages summarising if you are safe to deploy your chosen application version.